 - Maintaining the integrity of the administration of the election and determining observer misconduct or interference. - Establishing security rules for public observation.
-Examples of such rules are the use of signin sheets and identification badges and prohibiting the use of cell phones, pagers, cameras, and other audio or video equipment or electronic devices. - Providing notice to the public of the dates, times, and places of election-related activities that may be observed by the public, as required by law.
-For example, elections officials are required to provide 48 hours' notice for vote-by-mail (VBM) ballot processing and five days' notice of the post-election one percent manual tally.
+Examples of such rules are the use of sign-in sheets and identification badges. - Providing notice to the public of the dates, times, and places of election-related activities that may be observed by the public, as required by law.
+For example, elections officials are required to provide 48 hours' notice for voteby-mail (VBM) ballot processing and five days' notice of the post-election one percent manual tally.